MaynardMiner/SWARM/README.md

 -HiveOS user account, your farm hash ready.

 Step 1: Open SWARM.bat, changed wallet with your BTC wallet, modify/add/replace arguments to your specifications.
+See help
+        files for a list of arguments.
+Or use github wiki.

 Step 2: (Optional): If you wish to use HiveOS, add your farm hash.

 Step 3: Launch SWARM.bat.

 Step 4: (Optional) When miners finish downloading, and background agent starts- Go to HiveOS.

 Step 5: (Optional) Create a flight sheet for SWARM (SEE HiveOS install below), you can omit download link, but not arguments!

 Step 6: (Optional) Apply flight sheet to your newly created SWARM worker.

 Step 7: (Optional) Confirm SWARM has restarted- At this point when background agent starts- SWARM should communicate stats to
         HiveOS, and should be ready to accept commands.
 You will no longer need to modify the .bat file- You modify arguments through HiveOS and your flight sheet.